-We recommend a hierarchical approach to the identification of Aboriginal Parties in the Acts:
+We recommend a hierarchical approach to the identification of Aboriginal Parties and Traditional Owners in the Acts:

-- 2.2.1 Where there is a Consent Determination extant that identifies the Native Title holders, the Prescribed Body Corporate (PBC) becomes the (principal) Aboriginal (or Torres Strait Islander) Party.
-It should be recognised, however, that even in these situations there may be Aboriginal people who do not consider themselves to be represented by the PBC.
-There needs to be some acknowledgement that, in certain circumstances, the PBC alone may not be the sole representative of Traditional Owners and therefore additional consultation may be required. - 2.2.2 Where a PBC does not exist, then a process to determine the Aboriginal Party for the purposes of the ACHA must be outlined in the Act to reduce conflict.
-Linking this process to Native Title may not be appropriate, given the large number of Aboriginal peoples who choose not to engage in the Native Title process but nevertheless seek to protect their cultural heritage, for a number of reasons. - 2.2.3 Given the complexity and highly politically charged nature of this issue, it is further recommended that forums be conducted with Indigenous community representatives alone, to discuss Indigenous community responses to the problem and proposed solutions.
-This could be achieved through the establishment of regional or district fora in which culturally knowledgeable Aboriginal people from different places in Queensland identify appropriate Aboriginal Parties.
+- 2.2.1 Where there is a Consent Determination extant that identifies the native title holders, the Prescribed Body Corporate (PBC) becomes the (principal) Aboriginal (or Torres Strait Islander) Party.
+It should be recognised, however, that even in these situations there may be members of the Aboriginal people who do not consider themselves to be represented by the PBC.
+There needs to be some acknowledgement that, in certain circumstances, the PBC alone may not be the sole representative of all aboriginal people in an area and therefore additional consultation may be required. - 2.2.2 Where a PBC does not exist, then a process to determine the Aboriginal Party for the purposes of the ACHA must be outlined in the Act to reduce conflict.
+Linking this process to native title may not always be appropriate, given the large number of Aboriginal peoples who choose not to engage in the native title process but nevertheless seek to protect their cultural heritage, for a number of reasons. - 2.2.3 Given the complexity and highly politically charged nature of this issue, it is further recommended that forums be conducted with Indigenous community representatives alone, to discuss Indigenous community responses to the problem and proposed solutions.

-3. Land user obligations
+3.0 Land user obligations